Nuffield Dept of Primary Care Health Sciences Radcliffe Observatory Quarter, Woodstock Road

 BSc, MSc, DPhil

-I am a module coordinator for the Essential Medical Statistics course run by the Oxford Postgraduate Programme in Evidence-Based Healthcare and also teach on other modules such as Statistical Computing with R and STATA.
+I currently supervise three DPhil students within the Department (Rik van der Veen, Ting Cai and Joseph Lee).
+I am a module coordinator for the Clinical perdition rules course run by the Oxford Postgraduate Programme in Evidence-Based Healthcare and also teach on other modules such as Big Data Epidemiology, Essential Medical Statistics, Introduction to Study design and Research methods and Statistical Computing with R and STATA.